wp-plugins/nextgen-gallery-optimizer/readme.txt

 1. Improves your WordPress page load speed!
 2. Prevents NextGEN's scripts and styles from loading on posts without galleries.
 3. Lets you easily install the Fancybox lightbox to display your images in style.

+= NEW in Version 1.1.2: =
+1. Tested compatible with WordPress 3.5 (Basic and Premium)
+2. Latest Google-hosted jQuery 1.8.3 to match new WP version (Basic and Premium)
+3. New admin notifications to assist with NextGEN installation (Basic and Premium)
+4. Improvements to Optimizer's automatic Fancybox installation (Basic and Premium)

+This release brings us up to date with WordPress 3.5, and features a number of additions and refinements to improve user experience.
+These include new admin notifications to assist users who don't have the required NextGEN Gallery plugin installed and activated, new step-by-step installation instructions via the WordPress admin (to ensure the correct file ownership and permissions are set), a streamlined settings page, and improvements to Optimizer's automatic Fancybox installation.

 = NEW in Version 1.1.1: =